cchitsiang/awesome-stars/README.md

 - [reduxjs/redux-devtools](https://github.com/reduxjs/redux-devtools) - DevTools for Redux with hot reloading, action replay, and customizable UI
 - [babel/babel](https://github.com/babel/babel) - 🐠 Babel is a compiler for writing next generation JavaScript.
 - [google/incremental-dom](https://github.com/google/incremental-dom) - An in-place DOM diffing library
-- [FormidableLabs/spectacle](https://github.com/FormidableLabs/spectacle) - ReactJS based Presentation Library
+- [FormidableLabs/spectacle](https://github.com/FormidableLabs/spectacle) - A React-based library for creating sleek presentations using JSX syntax that gives you the ability to live demo your code.
 - [nativefier/nativefier](https://github.com/nativefier/nativefier) - Make any web page a desktop application
 - [graphql/graphql-js](https://github.com/graphql/graphql-js) - A reference implementation of GraphQL for JavaScript
 - [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.